Saib098765/Indoor-Navigation-System-using-Wireless-CSI-Reinforcement-Learning/README.md

 1. Launch → **Select Venue** (University Building or Railway Station)
 2. Select a **Destination** from the available zones
-3. The app scans WiFi, feeds 128 RSSI features into the TFLite model
+3. The app scans WiFi, feeds 128 features into the TFLite model
 4. Your current node is predicted → BFS path is calculated → **AR compass arrow** points toward the next waypoint

 ---